 What I Didn’t Like about JW Marriott Parq Vancouver

-As I mentioned in Part 3 of this Marriott series, Ambassador Service didn’t mean anything here.
+As Part 3 of this Marriott series mentioned, Ambassador Service didn’t mean anything here.

 Honestly, other than that, no complaints about the hotel.
 I absolutely loved our stay and would definitely go back!